Toeko Tatsuno: Career and later life (1974–2014)

 After graduation, she broadened her activities and participated in numerous exhibitions.
 In 1995, at the age of 45, she held her solo exhibition at the National Museum of Modern Art, Tokyo as the youngest artist ever.
 The following year, she became the first female painter to be awarded the Mainichi Art Award.
 In 2004, she began teaching at Tama Art University, which was innovative when there were few full-time female faculty members.
 From 2011 to 2012, she produced lithographs at the Idem studio in Paris, France.
 She died on 29 September 2014 due to metastatic liver cancer at the age of 64.

 Artistic style: printmaking to painting

 In her early career, Tatsuno experimented with prints and drawings, using the figuration of differences created by the strength and slight blurring of line drawings inspired by the repetition of grid and stripe lines from tile walls.

-She was inspired by the expression of dots in Roy Lichtenstein’s works and used them to combine the incidental nature of work by prints and the artificiality made by the artist’s unique hand movement.
-It was a series of prints featuring grit that gave Tatsuno 'a sense of completing my original work for the first time’ that she did not borrow from other artists.
+Though inspired by Roy Lichtenstein’s techniques, she prided herself on originality.
 From the 1980s, she began to create continuous patterns of arabesques, diamonds, squares, spheres, and a wide variety of botanical and geometric motifs, working in painting and opening the possibility of contemporary ‘painting’ by relying on incomplete and concrete forms.
 After the 1990s, she continued to boldly depict a series of elementary forms, including spheres, rectangles, and corrugated shapes in the space of large paintings supported by gorgeous colours and heavy textures.